-We got gorgeous a new pendant light from Parrot Uncle, and I’m sharing step-by-step instructions of how we installed it.
+We got gorgeous new pendant light, and I’m sharing step-by-step instructions of how we installed it.

-After looking through Parrot Uncle’s selection of pendant lights, I picked this retro, industrial-style pendant light with a white shade.
-I think it will go really well with our future retro white kitchen cabinets.
+After looking through their selection of pendant lights, I picked this retro, industrial-style pendant light with a white shade.
+I think it will go really well with our retro white kitchen cabinets.

 I was really impressed with the solid feeling and weight of each piece.
 The cover is a sturdy metal painted a matte white.
 The light socket feels like solid brass.
-There’s no plastic parts on this pendant light.
+There are no plastic parts on this pendant light.

 To attach the shade to the light, we removed a brass ring from the bottom of the socket, slid the shade on to the socket, and reattached the brass ring inside.
 Once it was all screwed together, it felt very sturdy and solid.